Linux Basic Guide (Ubuntu/Kali)

 Running executables

-- Running a local executable
+- Running a local executable (in your directory):

 ./app

-- Running a global executable
+- Running a global executable:

 app